Tempurturtul/udacity-fend-projects/README.md

 In this project I am instructed to complete Udactiy's [JavaScript Basics](https://www.udacity.com/course/javascript-basics--ud804) course, which instructs me on building the basic resume site using a provided template.
 I am then free to personalize the result.

-I utilized Polymer components in order to achieve the "Exceeds Specifications" evaluation.
+I use Polymer components in order to achieve the "Exceeds Specifications" evaluation.
+I also use Gulp and Bower during development to aid my workflow.

 ## Project Notes